 Dogs are extremely popular as domestic pets, and it isn’t hard to see why!
 They’re so cute and funny, even when they’re fully grown, and most give off affection like it’s all they live for!
 If you have you have a dog you care about, you obviously want to make sure it keeps in good health.
 Here are some tips for ensuring your best friend stays as healthy and happy as possible.

 Possibly the most important tip I can give is to take your dog for an annual veterinary exam.
 It’s much harder to tell when your dog’s sick rather than when your kid is.
-Because your dog won’t be able to tell you how they’re feeling, it’s important to take them for regular check-ups with your vet.
+Your dog can’t tell you how it’s feeling.
+So you have to pick up on signs and symptoms of what they want or need to take care of them properly.
+Especially when they are in pain they tend not to show this obviously, which is where things become complicated.
+Most owners know that keeping your dog warm, cooling your dog down, feeding, watering and looking out or signs of pain in your dog is an important thing to do every day.
+But some of these things might not always come across because they can’t physically tell us.
+That is why it’s important to take them for regular check-ups with your vet.
 Remember that dogs have a much shorter lifespan than us.
 Because of this, a serious illness can take hold within a year or an even shorter time.
 Your check-ups with the vet should include a complete blood count, a blood chemistry check, and possibly vaccinations.
 Liaising with a vet regularly will also help you to keep looking out for symptoms of certain illnesses.
 You’ll also have close access to a variety of treatments like dealing with worming for dogs.

 For most dog owners, it’s a good idea to be a little paranoid about your pet getting sick.
 If you’ve only just brought your dog home, then their behaviour may seem funny and erratic at the moment.
 Soon though, you’ll begin to get more tuned-in to the little things they do which show how they’re feeling.
 Pay attention to the sounds they make, their eyes, and how they hold their ears.
 Certain behaviours like obsessively licking their paws can also be a sign of distress.
 It’s important to get into your dog’s behaviour patterns early on, as they could be showing distress due to the way you’re keeping it.
 Make sure to pay attention to how your dog reacts to every change you make in their routine.